Trinidad: History

 Caribs and Arawaks lived in Trinidad long before Christopher Columbus encountered the islands on his third voyage on 31 July 1498.
-The island remained Spanish until 1797, but it was largely settled by French colonists from the French Caribbean, especially Martinique.
-In 1889 the two islands became a single British Crown colony.
-Trinidad and Tobago was granted self-governance in 1958 and independence from the United Kingdom in August 1962, and became a republic in August 1976.
+The island remained Spanish until 1797, but it was settled mostly by French colonists from the French Caribbean, especially Martinique.
+In 1889 the two islands became a single British crown colony.
+Trinidad and Tobago was granted self-governance in 1958 and independence from the United Kingdom in August 1962, and it became a republic in September 1976.

 Geography

 Major landforms include the hills of the Northern, Central and Southern Ranges (Dinah ranges), the Caroni, Nariva and Oropouche Swamps, and the Caroni and Naparima Plains.
 Major river systems include the Caroni, North and South Oropouche and Ortoire Rivers.
 There are many other natural landforms such as beaches and waterfalls.

 Trinidad has two seasons per the calendar year: the rainy season and the dry season.
 El Cerro del Aripo, at 940 metres (3,084 ft), is the highest point in Trinidad.
 It is part of the Aripo Massif and is located in the Northern Range on the island, northeast of the town of Arima.